swup/astro/README.md

 ### config.theme

-Use one of swup's predefined themes to get started with smooth page transitions.
+Use one of swup's predefined themes to get started with animated page transitions.

-Set to `false` if you want to define your own transition styles.
+Set to `false` if you want to define your own animation styles.

 ```js
 {